bourdin07/test_code_Omni_Maxime_Bourdin_Frontend/README.md

 If the form is valid, I displayed the values of the Form in the console.

 I didn't have time to make a lot of test

+## NPM packages used

+- Formik
+- Yup
+- Bootstrap
+- Bootstrap for React